ApentengJoseph/DogApp/README.md

 This app levarages components reusability and modularity.

-Implementing automated test is one of the things I'll love to add the app subsequently.
+Implementing automated test is one of the things I'll love to add to the app subsequently.
 ## How to Install amd Run the Project

 To get the project running on your local machine you will have to first clone the repo and run npm install to get the required dependencies, then you run npm start to view the application on your browser.